Makeve/lemp-students-selenium/9-handling-web-elements/techniques-to-handle-dynamic-web-elements.md

 - Use XPath/CSS for elements with changing attributes.
 - Use Explicit Waits when elements take time to load or change state.
 - Always wait for elements to be visible or clickable before interacting.
+- SauceDemo is a great playground to practice with real dynamic behavior (e.g., error messages, login button, product list).

 <div style="width: 100%">
 <a href='index.md'><-- Previous Section: Handling Web Elements</a>